vlatushko/solid-explained/solid-explained/solid-explained/SRP/README.md

 Having everything in one class leads to the following problems:
 * There potentially will be too much dependencies on this class in a big project;
 * You have several reasons to change the class, which may lead to errors;
-* Additional state add more complexity to managing the class, just imagine how the class would look like if you were to be logging to 10 different types of storage...;
+* Additional state adds more complexity to managing the class, just imagine how the class would look like if you were to be logging to 10 different types of storage...;
 * This class is hard to unit test;

 The only advantage of such an approach I can see is that it's easy to understand what this class does.
 Although, it's only in case